mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

       scheme: http
 ```

-To confirm that metrics are scraped by Prometheus visit the `https://<CLUSTER_DOMAIN>/dkp/prometheus/graph` and enter
+To confirm that metrics are scraped by Prometheus visit `https://<CLUSTER_DOMAIN>/dkp/prometheus/graph` and enter
-`my_app_requests_total` to the console to see the metrics.
+`my_app_requests_total` in the console to see the metrics.

 ## Alerting

 Alerting is the process of notifying users when a metric or set of metrics exceeds a predefined threshold.
 This can be
 used to proactively identify problems before they impact users.
 DKP comes with an [Alertmanager][] installation that can be
 used to receive alerts from Prometheus and send them to a variety of notification channels, such as email, Slack, or
 PagerDuty.
-Alertmanager itself is not creating any alerts but rather only propagates and routes information based on
+Alertmanager itself is not creating any alerts, but rather only propagates and routes information based on
 routing rules.
 Alerts are created by Prometheus by continuously evaluating metrics values and creating alerts by calling
 the Alertmanager API.

-To create an alert definition use the `PrometheusRule` resource:
+To create an alert definition, use the `PrometheusRule` resource:

 ```yaml
 apiVersion: monitoring.coreos.com/v1